DGP-Studio/Snap.Hutao.Docs/docs/en/project.md

 # Project

-Snap Hutao is an MIT-licensed open-source project that provides a Genshin Impact Toolset on Windows, aiming to provide a better experience on PC gaming.
-It makes undestructive feature expansions on desktops by making features that Genshin Impact provides only on mobile applications.
+Snap Hutao is an open-source Genshin Impact toolkit under MIT license, designed for modern Windows platform to improve the gaming experience for desktop players.
+By combing existing official resources with new features designed by the development team, it provides a complete and useful set of tools without the need to rely on mobile devices.
+Snap Hutao does not take any destructive modification to the game client to ensure the security of the toolkit.

-## Feature Migration
+## Feature Overview

-Snap Hutao project was originally from the Snap Genshin project.
-Currently, we are still migrating features.

-Documents will be provided on this website for all migrated features.
-The migration process is shown below:

 - [x] In-game announcements
 - [x] MiHoYo BBS account management